kshatriyarudra/DevOps/README.md

 About Task:

-1.Develop a module in Python to access Elastic Search DB and access the data for any particular hour and measure the count of documents in that hour.
+1.Develop a module in Python to access Elastic Search DB and access the data.

+a)For any particular hour measure the count of documents in that hour.

+b)For any response time measure the count of documents in that interval.

 2.Implement below things next :-